rhagarty/jitserver-intro/README.md

 ## 5. How JITServer can lower costs

-To minimize cost using Amazon EC2, we will show the cheapest VMs available - the **t3.nano** and the **t3.micro** profiles.
+To minimize cost using Amazon EC2, we will use the cheapest VMs available - the **t3.nano** and the **t3.micro** profiles.
 Both have 2 CPUs, but with different amounts of memory.

 These graphs show how the profiles handle both a standard OpenJ9 setup and one which adds the JITServer.

 ![save-money-graph](doc/source/images/save-money-graph.png)

-The first graph shows that .5GB is not enough to run just the OpenJ9 JVM.
-Roughly 200MB is needed by the OS, so only around 300MB is left for the application running in container.
-As you can see, the performance is poor.
+The first graph shows that .5GB is not enough to run AcmeAir with OpenJ9 JVM.
+Roughly 200MB is needed by the OS, so only around 300MB is left for the JVM.
+As you can see, the performance of vanilla OpenJ9 is poor because 300 MB is not sufficient to run the Java application and perform the JIT compilations.
+OpenJ9 prefers to fail the JIT compilations (thus affecting performance) rather than risking a native OOM event.
+In contrast, when OpenJ9 offloads compilations to the JITServer the memory pressure drops and throughput increases significantly.

-The second graph solves the problem by using a larger VM (the micro VM has double the memory, and double the price).
+The second graph solves the low throughput problem by using a larger VM (the micro VM has double the memory, and double the price).
 The throughput is now equal, but it winds up costing you twice as much.

-DISCLAIMER - these graphs do not show that additional VM is required to run the JITServer, but that is only temporary.
+DISCLAIMER - these graphs do not show that an additional VM is required to run the JITServer, but that is only temporary.
 The JITServer can be taken down once the compilations have subsided.

-In this next example, we show utilizing the JITServer can lower the nodes required to support a set of applications.
+In this next example, we show that utilizing the JITServer can lower the number of nodes required to support a set of applications (see this [blog](https://blog.openj9.org/2021/10/20/save-money-with-jitserver-on-the-cloud-an-aws-experiment/) for more details).

 This example consists of the following:

-* Running on ROSA (RedHat OpenShift Service on AWS).
+* Running on RedHat OpenShift Service on AWS (ROSA).
 * The OpenShift Container Platform (OCP) consists of 3 master nodes, 2 infra nodes, and 3 worker nodes.
-  * The Worker nodes have 8 vCPUs and 16 GB RAM (only ~12.3 GB available).
+  * The Worker nodes have 8 vCPUs and 16 GB RAM (only ~12.3 GB available to applications).
 * Nodes will host 4 different applications:
   * AcmeAir Microservices
   * AcmeAir Monolithic
   * Pet Clinic (Springboot framework)
   * Quarkus
-* A low amount of load was added to simulate real-world environments.
+* A low amount of load was used to simulate real-world environments.

 ![density-graph](doc/source/images/density-graph.png)